-In this example there are six methods, none of which can be seen by typing its name.
+In this example there are six methods, none of which can be seen by typing its name (as indicated by the asterisk).
 We can read these by either of

 '''

 getAnywhere("coef.aov")

 A single object matching 'coef.aov' was found

 It was found in the following places

 registered S3 method for coef from namespace stats

 namespace:stats

 with value

-function (object, ...)
+function (object, complete = FALSE, ...)

 {

-z <- object$coef
+cf <- object$coefficients

-z[!is.na(z)]
+if (complete)

+cf

+else cf[!is.na(cf)]

 }

 getS3method("coef", "aov")

-function (object, ...)
+function (object, complete = FALSE, ...)

 {

-z <- object$coef
+cf <- object$coefficients

-z[!is.na(z)]

 '''